madun1999/uiuc-course-scheduler/sp21-cs242-yiyins2-isanaka2-dunma2-brainbh2-proposal.md

 ### Week 2:
 Dun Ma:
+- Create an algorithm to generate schedules based on courses.
-- Create a GraphQL API:
+- `/graphql` route for GraphQL API.
+Requires authentication.
-  - api/subjects/[semester-year] to get a list of all subjects offered at semester-year
+  - "subjects" query endpoint to get a list of all subjects
-  - api/courses/[semester-year]/[subject] to get a list of all courses offered by subject at semester-year
+  - "courses" query endpoint to get a list of all courses given subject
-  - api/course-info/[semester-year]/[subject-course number] to get all course information by the course offered at semester-year
+  - "course-info" query endpoint to get selected course information given course code (subject and course number)
-  - api/schedules/[semester-year]/[subject1-course number1, subject2-course number2, ...] to get all possible schedules given the list of courses.
+  - "schedule" query endpoint to generate schedules given list of course codes.
-- Create an algorithm to generate schedules based on courses and restrictions.
+  - "user" query endpoint to get user information

 Yiyin Shen:
 - Clean up GPA data from GPAs of Every Courses at UIUC.
 - Store GPA data into MongoDB
-- Create the following UI screens:
+- Create the following static UI screen templates:
   - Home:
     - add course + course list
     - generate schedule + schedule list
     - restrictions inputs
-    - factor importance sliders
+    - factor importance sliders'
+    - button for generate schedule
   - View courses' information
   - View schedule
+    - Display a schedule graphically
+    - A button to save the schedule

 ### Week 3:
 Dun Ma:
-- Create an algorithm to score a schedule based on importance factors
+- Update the algorithm to generate schedules based on restrictions
-- Update api/schedules with score

-Yiyin Shen
-- Enable Google sign in
-- Fetch Google user information:
-  - Six fields of Google ID Token
-  - email
-  - name
-- Store the above user information into MongoDB
-- Save liked schedules into MongoDB
+- Score schedules based on importance factors
-- More API commands:
+- API
-  - api/user/[user-id] to get user information
+  - Update "schedule" query endpoint with restrictions and scores
-  - api/saved-schedules/[user-id] to get user's saved schedules
+  - Add "save" mutation endpoint to save selected schedules

+Yiyin Shen:
-- UI:
+- Update UI:
+  - Make the screen from previous week dynamic
-  - Profile screen:
+  - Profile
-    - User information
-    - Saved schedules
-  - Sign in screen:
+    - Display a list of saved schedules in addition to profile.

 ### Week 4:
+Dun Ma:
+- Create a Selenium scrapper (We chose Selenium since Rate My Professor updates dynamically.)
+- Scrape the following information from Rate My Professor:
+  - For each course:
+    - Professor's rating
+    - Course difficulty
+    - Will-take-again rate
+    - Popular comments
+    - Number of ratings/comments
+- Store the above information into MongoDB

+Yiyin Shen:
+- Update the algorithm to generate schedules based on more restrictions from rate my professor information
+  - Establish connection between courses and professors.
+- Score schedules based on importance factors from rate my professor information
+- API
+  - Update "schedule" query endpoint with new restrictions and scores

 ## Rubrics
 ---
 ### Week 1: